davedub/handlepack/readme.md

 ## 2020 update

 Master branch merged with Bootstrap branch and updated with Webpack 4.
 Earlier errors and problems solved for now.
 Interesting learning project but no obvious practical use.

+## 2021 update

+Archiving and making project read-only as of 21 March 2021.